-This meter shows the number of miles or kilometers driven since you last reset it.
+This meter shows the number of miles (U.S.) or kilometers (Canada) driven since you last reset it.

-There are two trip meters: Trip A and Trip B. Switch between these displays by pressing the SEL/RESET button repeatedly.
+There are two trip meters: Trip A and Trip B. Switch between these displays by pressing the Select/Reset knob repeatedly.

 Each trip meter works independently, so you can keep track of two different distances.

-When you turn the ignition switch to the ON (II) position, what you last selected is displayed.
+When you turn the ignition switch to the ON (II) position, the meter you last selected is displayed.

-To reset a trip meter, display it, and then press and hold the SEL/RESET button until the number resets to "0.0."
+To reset a trip meter, display it, and then press and hold the Select/Reset knob until the number resets to "0.0".